-In the final semester of their senior year, Students will be assigned to an approved recreation/fitness/wellness agency for a period of time, arranged with the student by the instructor and approved by the chair of the department.
+In the final semester of their senior year, Students will be assigned to an approved recreation/fitness/wellness agency for a period of time, arranged with the student by the instructor and approved by the chair or the Program Coordinator.
 The student will report to the instructor periodically and will prepare a terminal written report for the instructor and the administrator of the participating recreation/fitness/wellness agency.
 Prerequisite: PED 430 or Program Coordinator's Approval.
 Fall and Spring.